-How to Find the Most Efficient Industrial Steam Boiler
+How To Find The Most Efficient Industrial Steam Boiler

-As Miura Rep Brandon Hargett of Greensboro, North Carolina’s Boiler Master Inc. states, “the efficiency of your boilers are going to contribute directly onto what your cost of ownership is going to be over a 25-year life cycle.”
+As Miura Rep Brandon Hargett of Greensboro, North Carolina’s Boiler Master Inc. states, “the efficiency of your boilers is going to contribute directly onto what your cost of ownership is going to be over a 25-year life cycle.”

 You don’t have to look very far to find the most efficient boilers.
 Miura is famed for developing innovative, ultra-low water content on-demand steam boilers that are short on cost and long on efficiency.

 “The LX Series boilers are equipped with a high-efficiency rating right off the shelf,” Hargett explains.
 “When I say ‘off the shelf’ — that’s without adding any additional combustion trim or flue gas recirculation to the unit.”

 When working with Miura customers, Hargett often likens the LX Series models as the “Cadillac” of the Miura line.

 Of course, that’s only in terms of their superior performance — in terms of their size, they are a far cry from the hulking presence of these classic Landshark cars.
 In fact, the LX boilers have the smallest footprint per horsepower output of any.
 The compact size takes just 50 percent of the space required by a traditional fire tube boiler, and they don’t need the pull-space that conventional boilers require.